Artificial Intelligence and Law – An Overview and History

-Lawyers- Technology Assisted Review – Document review is pattern detection.
+Lawyers- Technology-Assisted Review – Document review is pattern detection.
 Machine learning is faster and quicker.
 Humans are still in the loop.
 Regarding document review, we are ‘shrinking the haystack’ so the lawyers look at the most likely to be relevant documents.
-As a Review Manager I have seen how crucial this process is to litigation or in another settings involving large amounts of data such as due diligence for mergers.
+As a Review Manager, I have seen how crucial this process is to litigation or in other settings involving large amounts of data such as due diligence for mergers.

-3. Users of law- individuals, businesses, bodies that comply with law.
+3. Users of law- individuals, businesses, bodies that comply with the law.

-Businesses are using AI regarding compliance.
-Key features in businesses are chat-bots and forms of automated legal self-help.
+Businesses are using AI for compliance.
+Key features in businesses are chatbots and forms of automated legal self-help.

 We do not want to exaggerate what legal AI can do.
-Many things are beyond the realms of capability as AI still requires data, is expensive to collect and as there are no computers that can carry out abstract reasoning as they require human written rules to follow.
+Many things are beyond the realms of capability as AI still requires data, is expensive to collect and there are no computers that can carry out abstract reasoning as they require human-written rules to follow.

 Current policy topics with AI and Law